cmoa/cmoa-app-cms/README.md

 #### Admin user account

-There's currently no UI to create and manage the users.
-To create the first user, enter the Rails console and manually create the user entry.
-Example:
+To create the first admin, do the following:

 * `rails c` - to enter the Rails console
 * `admin = Admin.new` - create a new Admin entry